TL;DR

 | Senior dev rate (remote) | $60/hr | $70/hr |

-Laravel tends to be 10–20% cheaper for the first version.
-The gap shrinks to zero by month 12 as feature work dominates.
-Do not over-weight this; the real cost is the team's velocity over 2 years, not the MVP.
+Laravel tends to come in 10 to 20 percent cheaper for the first version.
+The gap shrinks to roughly zero by month 12 as feature work dominates.
+Do not over-weight the MVP number; the real cost is the team's velocity over two years, not the first three months.
+For a deeper take, see the MVP cost guide and the best web frameworks for 2026 overview.

 When Laravel wins

-- Solo founder or 2-person team and you want to ship a full product (UI + admin + API) fastest.
+- Solo founder or 2-person team that wants to ship a full product (UI + admin + API) fastest.

 - Hiring from LATAM, Europe, or Southeast Asia at mid-market rates.